epochjs/epoch/real-time/index.md

 </script>
 ```

-In the `<script>` portion of the example above you'll notice that we are passing options to the `.epoch` method.
-The following
-options are available for real-time bar charts:

-* `axes` - Which axes to display.
-  - Example: `axes: ['top', 'right', 'bottom', 'left']`
-* `ticks` - Number of ticks to display on each axis.
-  - Example: `{ time: 10, right: 5, left: 5 }`
-* `tickFormats` - What formatting function to use when displaying tick labels.
-  - Example: `tickFormats: { time: function(d) { return new Date(time*1000).toString(); } }`
-* `fps` - Number of frames per second that transitions animations should use.
-  - High values for this number are basically inpeceptible and can cause a big performance hit.
-  - The default of `24` tends to work very well, but you can increase it to get smoother animations.
-  - Example: `fps: 60`
-* `windowSize` - Number of entries to display in the graph.
-  - Example: `windowSize: 60` (shows a minute of by second data)
-* `historySize` - Number of historical entries to hold at any time.
-  - Example: `historySize: 240`
-* `queueSize` - Number of entries to keep in working memory while the chart is not animating transitions.
-  - Some browsers will not run animation intervals if a tab is inactive.
-This parameter allows you to
-    bound the number of entries that have been recieved via the `.push` in this case (so as to reduce
-    memory bloating).
-  - Example: `queueSize: 120`
-* `margins` - Explicit margin overrides for the chart.
-  - Example: `margins: { top: 50, right: 30, bottom: 100, left: 40 }`
-* `width` - Override automatic width with an explicit pixel value
-  - Example: `width: 320`
-* `height` - Override automatic height with an explicit pixel value
-  - Example: `height: 240`
-* `pixelRatio` - Override detected pixel ratio with an explicit value

 {% include charts/realtime/gauge.html %}

 The gauge chart is used to monitor values over a particular range as they change over time.
 The chart displays a gauge that is similar to